DanielCondeTorres/YAP-TAZ-TEAD/README.md

     * mYAP-TEAD4 (PDB: [3JUA](https://www.rcsb.org/structure/3JUA))
     * Vgll1-TEAD4  (PDB [5Z2Q](https://www.rcsb.org/structure/5Z2Q))
     * TAZ-TEAD complex (PDB [5GN0](https://www.rcsb.org/structure/5GN0))
+- Ligands topology can be obtained from: [CGenFF](https://cgenff.com)
 <!-- Usage -->
 ## Usage ⚙️
 In order to run this program, the following command has to be used in the **Working_Area**: